kezabelle/django-haystackbrowser/docs/about.rst

   * The first few words of that primary content field.

-It also allows you to perform searches against the index, optionally filtering by specific models.
+It also allows you to perform searches against the index, optionally filtering by specific models or faceted fields.
 That's functionality `Haystack`_ provides out of the box, so should be familiar.

 Stored data view
 ^^^^^^^^^^^^^^^^